 - VII.
-Humanities, 9 credits, selected so as to include courses in at least two of the following groups: - A. History and appreciation of art, theater; history of music, theater. - B. Literature.
-(If Introduction to Literature or the survey course in American Literature or in English Literature is selected, the full year course must be completed to be credited on this requirement.)
-Drama 13, 14 (Dramatic Literature) may be used to meet this requirement. - C. Philosophy (logic and philosophy of science excluded), colloquium.
+Humanities, 9 credits, selected so as to include courses in at least two of the following groups: - A. History and appreciation of art, dance, music, theater; history of art, dance, music, theater. - B. Literature.
+Any literature course may be used to satisfy this requirement; except that if Introduction to Literature, or the Survey course in Dramatic Literature or American Literature or English Literature is selected, the full year course must be completed to be credited on this requirement. - C. Philosophy (logic and philosophy of science excluded), colloquium. - VIII.

-VIII.
 Physical Education, 4 credits.
 Physical Education 1 or 3 will be taken in the Freshman year, 2 or 4 in the Sophomore year, 11 in the Junior year, and 12 in the Senior year.

 Students are required to register according to the above instructions.
 Students who believe they have medical or other grounds for exception must present their claims to the Physical Education Department after registration.